NabaSadiaSiddiqui/url-shortener/README.md

 # url-shortener
 A link management platform

-## Technical Details
+## Technology stack
-This is a Spring Boot and Spring MVC application.
-The application uses Redis to keep a mapping between `original url` and `shortened url`.
-It uses Thymeleaf as template framework, and runs on embedded Tomcat at localhost:8080.
+* Spring Boot
+* Spring MVC for web framework
+* Redis for data store
+* Thymeleaf for templating
+* Embedded Tomcat for web server
+* Maven for build automation